 Aluminum is the material of choice for the handle and is anodized for hardness and durability, giving you a sturdy frame while still being lightweight.
 Its top scale is slightly textured to give you a firmer grip and to add a bit of style.

-The siding button mounted on the spine of the handle seamlessly releases and retracts the blade, allowing you quick blade access that is smoother than what you would get on the Microtech Troodon or any other knife in its price range.
+The siding button mounted on the spine of the handle seamlessly releases and retracts the out the front blade, allowing you quick blade access that is smoother than what you would get on any other knife in its price range.

 With so many options, choosing the right OTF knife can be a daunting task.
 But the basics remain the same.
 A good OTF should be made of high-quality material if it is to stand the test of time.
 You must also consider edge design, blade type, size, and the deployment mechanism.